tkz-sty/pgfornament/README.md

 ## History

 - v 1.00 Add the Han ornanments and some new macros.
 Add some examples to the documentation.
 Thanks to Pablo Gonzáles L to help me with "Git".

-- v0.21: `pgfornament.sty`, Christian Feuersänger thank you for seeing this bug ornament/at now replaces the key at (conflict with at from pgf)
+- v0.21: `pgfornament.sty`, Christian Feuersänger thank you for seeing this bug ornament/at now replaces the key at (conflict with at from pgf).

-- v0.21: documentation: Peter Zimmermann thank you for seeing some bugs in the examples .
+- v0.21: documentation: Peter Zimmermann thank you for seeing some bugs in the examples.

-- New section Problem to describe some difficulties
+- New section Problem to describe some difficulties.